-The school's Behaviour policy, Rewards and Sanctions policy Behaviour and Safeguarding Systems document and Student Code of Acceptable Behaviour document sets out our expected behaviour and the disciplinary action that may be taken against students who are found to have made malicious accusations against school staff.
+The school's Student Behaviour policy, Rewards and Sanctions policy Behaviour and Safeguarding Systems document set out our expected behaviour and the disciplinary action that may be taken against students who are found to have made malicious accusations against school staff.
 The Head Teacher may consult the Board of Trustees when considering what action to take.